kadena-io/pact/docs/pact-properties.rst

 Here’s an example of Pact’s properties in action – we declare a property alongside the docstring of the function to which it corresponds.
-Note that the function farms out its implementation of keyset enforcement to another function, ``enforce-admin``, and we don’t have to be concerned about how that happens to be implemented.
+Note that the function delegates its implementation of keyset enforcement to another function, ``enforce-admin``, and we don’t need to be concerned about its internal details.
 Our property states that if the transaction submitted to the blockchain runs successfully, it must be the case that the transaction has the proper signatures to satisfy the keyset named ``admins``:

 .. code:: lisp